Volunteer Options

 Trail Construction and Restoration

-Individuals- Check back on March 29th for 2024 volunteer opportunities!
+Individuals- Click here for 2024 volunteer opportunities!

 Trail and restoration projects provide hands-on opportunities for individuals to help CFI, including building new, sustainably located summit trails, closing and revegetating unplanned trails, and performing annual maintenance on heavily used trails.
 Projects protect native alpine plant communities while keeping summit trails in good shape for Fourteener hikers.